0xh3xa/algorithms/README.md

         |1 second | 18 min |
         |instant | instant |

-- <span style="color:red">Note</span> `Good algorithm are better than supercomputers`
+- Note:`Good algorithm are better than supercomputers`

 ### Buttom-up version of Mergesort
-Basic plan
+- Basic plan
 	1. Pass through array, merging subarrays of size 1
 	2. Repeat for subarrays of size 2, 4, 8, 16, ...
 	3. Slower than Recursive by 10%

 `Algorithm`